How do metal halide bulbs emit light?

 Metal halide bulbs are efficient light sources whose luminescence principle involves a complex process of gas discharge and fluorescence conversion.
 Let’s take a closer look at how metal halide bulbs produce light.

-First, metal halide bulb contain a certain amount of metal halide and rare gases, such as xenon or krypton.
+metal halide bulb contain a certain amount of metal halide and rare gases, such as xenon or krypton.
 Metal halides are usually compounds of some metal elements and halogen elements, such as erbium and iodine, cesium and chlorine, etc. The choice of these elements has an important impact on the luminous performance of the bulb.

 The entire process of lighting begins with an arc created by the passage of electricity through the bulb.
 When an electric current passes through the gas in the light bulb, the arc produced excites the metal halide and converts it into a high-temperature, high-energy gas state.
 This stage involves the process of ionization and excitation of the gas, in which electrons jump from lower energy levels to higher energy levels, absorbing energy.